floodlight/indigo/README.md

 manipulation of the platform's forwarding engine as represented by OpenFlow protocol updates.
-* Port manager:  This module exposes interfaces the allow the interogation and manipulation of the platforms data plane entries.
+* Port manager:  This module exposes interfaces the allow the interrogation and manipulation of the platforms data plane entries.
-* Configuration:  This module is provides platform and implementation specific access to the interfaces provided by the other modules that permit updating the running configuration of the application.
+* Configuration:  This module provides platform and implementation specific access to the interfaces provided by the other modules that permit updating the running configuration of the application.

-In addition to the Indigo architecture implemenations, some modules providing basic infrastructure are also provided in this distribution.
+In addition to the Indigo architecture implementations, some modules providing basic infrastructure are also provided in this distribution.
 These include: